Subsurface Water Ice Mapping (SWIM) in the Northern Hemisphere of Mars

 Modeling and laboratory experiments of ice sintering processes in non-terrestrial environments

 Our team, led by Dr. Jamie Molaro, is combining laboratory experiments and theoretical modeling to explore the role of sintering on the evolution of water ice on icy satellites, Mars, and across the solar system.
 I will be applying our experimentally-validated model to Mars to explore the role that diurnal and seasonal thermal cycling plays in sintering rates, and the formation of subsurface density gradients to explore how these processes may produce layering in martian ice deposits, and relate the results to spacecraft images and radar subsurface detections that show layering within Martian ice deposits.

-My dissertation is focused on Mars mid-latitude ice and what it can tell us about the Martian climate system, particularly the stability of water (at least in ice and vapor form)
+My dissertation research focused on Mars mid-latitude ice and what it can tell us about the Martian climate system, particularly the stability of water (at least in ice and vapor form)

 in the Amazonian period.